nowitsabby/dark-rpg-nextjs/assets/srd/character/mental_disorders.md

 ### Fear of the Dead

-The character has an abiding fear and loathing of corpses and the dead, and can’t stand to be around them for any length of time\.
+The character has an abiding fear and loathing of corpses and the dead, and can't stand to be around them for any length of time\.
 Perhaps this is because sometimes they refuse to stay dead, or have others inhabit their flesh\.\.\.

 ### Fear of Insects

-Scuttling, carapaced things with many legs are the stuff of this character’s waking nightmares: faceless, numberless, and hungry, forever hungry\.
+Scuttling, carapaced things with many legs are the stuff of this character's waking nightmares: faceless, numberless, and hungry, forever hungry\.

 ## Obsession/Compulsion